solman252/function-flow-js/README.md

 └── README.md          # Full learning guide and instructions
 ```

 ## Peer Coding Instructions

-We use the Driver–Navigator model to promote active collaboration.

-### Roles:
+This workshop encourages collaboration using the Driver–Navigator method:

-- **Driver**: Types the code, runs tests, navigates files
+- **Driver**: Types the code and runs it
-- **Navigator**: Guides the logic, checks the instructions, and reviews the Driver's work
+- **Navigator**: Reads the instructions, guides the logic, and helps debug

-Switch roles every 10 to 15 minutes.
+- Switch roles every 10–15 minutes

+### For Pairs Using GitHub:

+- One student in each pair should **fork this repository**
+- Then go to their fork’s **Settings → Manage access**
+- Add their partner as a **collaborator** using GitHub username or email
+- Both students can now pull, push, and commit code in the same fork

+> Tip: If you're coding remotely, use screen sharing or VS Code Live Share to collaborate in real time

+## Working with a Partner?

+See [PEER_CODING.md](./PEER_CODING.md) for instructions on forking, inviting collaborators, and using the Driver–Navigator method.

 ## Activity Overview